Yukio616/Yukio616/README.md

--->Yukio Tachibana, a material engineering student, interested in carbon fiber laptop manufacturing.
+-->Yukio Tachibana, a material engineering student, interested in carbon fiber  manufacturing.

 -->Proficient in C, Python, and JavaScript; codes occasionally and has solid DSA basics.